tweag/gazelle_haskell_modules/README.md

 bazel run //:gazelle
 ```

-Gazelle's [fix command][fix-command] can be used to delete rules when
+Gazelle's [fix command][fix-command] can be used to delete
-components are removed from the cabal file.
+`haskell_module` rules when they have no enclosing library, binary, or
+test.
+At the moment, the `fix` command only looks for enclosing
+rules in the same `BUILD` file containing the `haskell_module` rule.

 ## Rule generation